 Yoga, then, at its foundation, is not a technique or a system. …

-The Essence of Yoga was not “created” or “invented.”
-Yoga, at its foundation, is a fundamental characteristic of Being Human that was discovered, even if it is “well hidden” from many or most of us.
+Yoga was not "created" or "invented."
+Yoga is a fundamental characteristic of Being Human that was discovered, even if it is "well hidden" from many or most of us.
 This is regardless of where in the world a person lives, or their religion, or of their belief system, whatever it is.

 All the Techniques or Systems came later, some of them much later.
 They emerged in many forms as ways to draw out, develop or enhance this already existing phenomena, this essence, lying at the basis of Being Human.

 The history of yoga is that a few people in India MIGHT have been the first to discover and apply yoga, to develop or refine it.
 But they did not create it.
 They did not invent it.